TheDogPlace.org - Global Canine Communication, The World's First Public Website Launched 1998

 Multi-breed cancer study involves mammary tumors, melanoma, lymphoma, mast cell tumors, lymphoma, hemangiosarcoma, some of which may be Vaccine Induced Disease ii (VID)

 TheDogPlace.org deals in facts for dog owners.
-When this was first published a decade ago, we thought we were doing a good service for dogs and for our readers.
+When this was first published more than a decade ago, we thought we were doing a good service for dogs and for our readers.
 We were optimistic about a cure for cancer.
 We leave it to you to decide about cancer cures but suggest that you don't let hope blind you to reality.

-In 2018 we are still unable to find any documented cures for cancer.
+We are still unable to find any documented cures for cancer.
 There are hundreds of studies, and as many websites that troll for traffic with carefully crafted messages.
 The cancer statistics below haven't changed much but see link below to Dr. Vargus' research.

 "What is the cancer rate in your breed?